List of Chicago Bears seasons

 The Chicago Bears franchise was founded as the Decatur Staleys, a charter member of the American Professional Football Association (APFA).
 The team moved to Chicago, Illinois, in 1921 and changed its name to the Bears in 1922, the same year the APFA changed its name to the National Football League (NFL).
 This list documents the franchise's completed seasons from 1920 to present, including postseason records and results from postseason games.

 The Chicago Bears have played over 1,000 games in their history, and have had eight NFL Championships victories and one Super Bowl win.
 The Bears' nine championships are the second most by any team in NFL history.
 The franchise has captured 18 NFL divisional titles and four NFL conference championships.
-The Bears have also recorded more regular season victories than any other NFL franchise.
+The Bears have also recorded the second most regular season victories of any NFL franchise.